WARNING: Juror Scams

 FINANCIAL: The public will never be contacted and asked for money with regard to jury duty.
 Juror scams have now been occurring in Yavapai County.
 A caller may say that the victim has missed jury duty and a warrant or other sanction is being imposed.
 Victims are being asked to make a payment to the caller either by check, credit cards, cash cards, etc. Callers may identify themselves as jury staff or law enforcement.
 If you receive such a call, e-mail or text, PLEASE DISCONNECT THE CALL, DO NOT OPEN THE E-MAIL OR TEXT!
 DO NOT PAY ANY MONEY!

 SUMMONSES: Yavapai County Jury Summonses are mailed to jurors through the U.S. Postal Service.
-Summonses are NEVER e-mailed or texted to jurors.
-Should you receive an e-mail or text regarding a Jury Summons, do not open them.
-Opening such e-mails or texts may allow the sender access to your computers or cell phones.
-Instead, contact your local law enforcement agency and/or contact the Jury Office at 928-777-3022 (Prescott) or 928-554-8938 (Camp Verde).
+The Jury Office does reply to emails initiated by the juror and may send an email to jurors when telephone attempts are unsuccessful.
+Jurors who have submitted a Case Information Survey and are judicially excused may be contacted by email if an email address was provided by juror.
+If an email seems suspicious, do not open it.
+Opening such emails may allow the sender access to your computers or cell phones.
+Instead, contact your local law enforcement agency or contact the Jury Office at 928-777-3022 (Prescott) or 928-554-8938 (Camp Verde).

 Answering the Call for Jury Duty